 - Get to know the Exchange District and spend a colorful afternoon/evening exploring the area’s unique shops and art galleries during First Fridays in the Exchange.

-- Hunt down Winnipeg’s 400 outdoor public murals located throughout Winnipeg.
+- Search for Winnipeg’s 400 outdoor public murals located throughout Winnipeg.

 Still want more?